opensearch-project/documentation-website/_integrations/index.md

 * Explore the raw data content and extract the mapping structure.
 * Transform and ingest the data using the extracted mapping structure.
-* Assemble the index pattern based on this mapping (adding possible dynamic fields)
+* Assemble the index pattern based on this mapping, adding possible dynamic fields.
 * Compose the entire dashboard that is constructed using visualization for different parts of the data schema
 * Share dashboards for others to explore (expecting a consistent format based on whatever version of whatever input pipeline is being used)